-The requirements described in this protocol must be met when relocating soil suspected to be non-waste soil from a source site with CSR Schedule 2 commercial or industrial uses to a receiving site.
+The requirements described in this protocol must be met when relocating non-waste soil from a source site with historical and/or current CSR Schedule 2 industrial and commercial use(s) to a receiving site.

-This protocol shouldmust be used in conjunction with other ministry's policies, protocols, and guidance.
+This protocol must be used in conjunction with other ministry's policies, protocols, and guidance.